Strange96/LogOps/README.md

 Once started and running in the terminal, press any key in that terminal to stop it.

-When LogOps is running, you can access it at `localhost:80` or `localhost:443`
+When LogOps is running, you can access and use it through the website at `localhost:80`

+For specfic usage of the individual services, please refer to the individual repositories

 # Individual repositories
 The respective respositories and their pipelines are accessible at: